R-LaRoi/icp-tracker/README.md

 #### Interactive Listing

 - Access all user listings stored in the MongoDB database through the CRUD API
-- Option to delete listings
+- Users are able to delete listings in the MongoDB database

-#### Responsive Design

-- Enjoy a smooth, consistent experience across desktop and mobile devices

 ### Tech Stack